-Alzheimer's is named after Dr. Alois Alzheimer, a German doctor.
-In 1906, Dr. Alzheimer described changes in the brain tissue of a woman who had died of an unusual mental illness.
-He found abnormal clumps (now called amyloid plagues) and tangled bundles of fibers (now called neurofibrillary tangles).
-These plagues and tangles are now considered the hallmarks of Alzheimer's disease.

 - Alzheimer's disease is a progressive disease that impacts the brain, destroying memory and thinking skills and eventually, the ability to carry out the simplest tasks of daily living.
+It is the most common cause of dementia.

+- Alzheimer's is named after Dr. Alois

+Alzheimer, a German doctor.
+In 1906, Dr.

+Alzheimer described changes in the brain

+tissue of a woman who had died of an

+unusual mental illness.
+He found

+abnormal clumps (now called amyloid

+plaques) and tangled bundles of fibers

+(now called neurofibrillary tangles).

+These plaques and tangles are now

+considered the hallmarks of Alzheimer's

+disease.

-It is the most common cause of dementia. - Alzheimer's usually starts in a region of the brain that affects recent memory, then gradually spreads to other parts of the brain.
-Although treatment may slow the progression of AD and help manage its symptoms in some people, currently there is no cure for this devastating disease.
+- Alzheimer's usually starts in a region of the brain that affects recent memory, then gradually spreads to other parts of the brain.
+Although treatment can slow the progression of AD and help manage its symptoms in some people, currently there is no cure for this devastating disease.